HugoRGuerra/Basic-Calculator/README.md

 # What I Achieved

-* I did this simple application to remember some basic things that I had forgotten.
+* I did this simple application to remind some basic things that I had forgotten.
-* Made this for fun.
+* Made this for fun and to practice console application programming.